Schedule and pricing

 Where should I stay?

 We recommend you stay in a hotel in Hillsboro, Texas.
-It’s the best location for driving to the job site in Dawson and also going to Italy for registration, orientation, dome tours, and the Saturday BBQ.
+It’s the best location for driving to the job site in Dawson and also going to Italy for the Saturday BBQ.

 Does MDI provide accommodations or transporation?

 Nope.
 Attendees are responsible for arranging all transportation and accommodations.
 Attendees are not allowed to camp or park RVs at the Monolithic Dome Research Park nor the Dawson job site.